 How wonderful to see the passion so many have for their local store.
 Seventy-three submissions yielded 68 stores in 31 states (there were a few duplicates).
-If you’re planning any travel this summer, I’ve got plenty of book recommendations before you check out one of these shops – owners and authors will thank you!
+If you’re planning any travel this summer, I’ve got plenty of book recommendations in my favorite genre, historical fiction, before you check out one of these shops – owners and authors will thank you!

 While you’re traveling around, don’t forget Little Free Libraries.
-Also a fun way to discover new-to-you books.
+They are also a fun way to discover new-to-you books.
 There’s a handy online map to help you find these hidden gems.

 LOCAL BOOK STORES ACROSS THE UNITED STATES

 When I posted the call for suggestions, I asked folks to use an online form to help me organize the information.
 I also requested email addresses (optional) to encourage sign-ups for this blog, as well as to reward one lucky person for sharing their recommendation.
 I pulled the winner on June 1st.
 She had recommended Content Book Shop in Northfield MN.
 I promptly ordered a $25 gift card for her and a copy of The Social Graces by Renee Rosen for me.
 Even if the store is hundreds of miles away, you can still support them through on-line ordering, or Bookshop.org.